IamKrill1n/Deep-neural-networks-from-scratch/README.md

 ## Structure

-The Relu activation function is used in every hidden layers
+The Relu activation function is used in every hidden layer, the output layer can use other activation

 ## Installation